yehiaabdelm/assessing-neurological-status/README.md

 # Assessing Neurological States Using non-EEG Data
-The data used in the project is available at https://physionet.org/content/noneeg/1.0.0/ We use non-EEG physiological signals such as accelerometer, temperature, and EDA signals, arterial oxygen level (SpO2) and heart rate signals to classify the state that a patient is in.
+The data used in the project is available at https://physionet.org/content/noneeg/1.0.0/ We use non-EEG physiological signals such as accelerometer, temperature, and EDA signals, arterial oxygen level (SpO2) and heart rate signals to classify the state (i.e. Relaxed, Physically Stressed, etc) that a patient is in.
 The feature vector constructed is shown below.

 ## Feature Vector
 ![Artboard.png](Artboard.png)